-You've decided you just can't live with the suffering and mental torment of being in a relationship with a narcissist.
+You've decided you just can't live with the mental torment of being in a relationship with a narcissist.
 Leaving a narcissist is one of the toughest things you'll ever do.
-In my book Gaslighting: Recognize Manipulative and Emotionally Abusive People - and Break Free, I have entire chapters devoted to people who find themselves in a relationship with a narcissist or gaslighter.
+In my book, Gaslighting: Recognize Manipulative and Emotionally Abusive People — and Break Free, I devote chapters to people who find themselves in a relationships with a narcissist or gaslighter.
 Here's how to get out with your sanity intact.

 Note: If you have children with a narcissist, it is recommended that you immediately work out a "parenting plan" with a qualified therapist.
 A parenting plan is a legal document that details solid boundaries about time-sharing, financial responsibilities, and even the method of contact required (text, email, phone) for both parties.

 2. Just go.
 No lingering goodbyes.